Mouth diseases and conditions

 Bleeding gums and dental bleeding

-Bleeding from your gums or any other type of dental bleeding can be caused by a dental procedure, an injury or gum disease.
-Find out what to do.
+Bleeding from your gums or mouth can be caused by gum disease, a dental procedure or an injury.
+Find how to prevent or treat dental bleeding.

 Cleft lip and cleft palate